unspecifier/quizzler/src/markdown/nha-modules.md

 1g 15

-© 99442 Telephone evaluation and management service provided by a physician to an established patient: 11-20 minutes of medical discussion
+- ❌ 99442 Telephone evaluation and management service provided by a physician to an established patient: 11-20 minutes of medical discussion
-INCORRECT

 E/M code 99442 describes telephonic services.
 This service does not meet the requirements of online digital face-to-face evaluation regulations for telehealth services.
 This code is for 11 to 20 min telephonic services.